 ESL Frequently Asked Questions

-What do I need for admission to ESL classes at NECC?
+What do I need for admission to Academic ESL classes at NECC?

 Will I be tested before starting a course?

 Yes.
 Each student must be assessed before registering for a class.
-After completing and returning a college application, you can request an ESL Test appointment.
-Call 978-556-3872 in Haverhill or 978-738-7476 in Lawrence for an appointment.
+After completing and returning a college application, take the ESL Placement test in the Assessment Center in Haverhill (in the Technology Center, Room 128, 100 Elliot Street, Haverhill, MA) or in Lawrence (in the Dimitry Building, room L135, 45 Franklin Street, Lawrence, MA).

 How do I sign up for classes?